Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Consider your options carefully.
 If you are vested and withdraw your account, you could be walking away from an important source of income in retirement.
 Sign up for an online counseling session to talk about your specific situation with a TCDRS Member Services Representative.

 Q) How do I apply for a withdrawal?

 A) You must leave employment before you can apply for a withdrawal.
 Once you sign into your online account, select “Apply for Withdrawal” either from your dashboard or at the bottom of the webpage.
+You may also apply over the phone by calling TCDRS Member Services at 800-823-7782.
 Please keep in mind that your former employer must provide your last date of employment in order for us to process your request.
 We will reach out directly to your former employer for this information.

 Q) How long does it take to get a withdrawal payment?

-A) Once we get all the information, including your last date of employment from your former employer, your payment will be issued within two to four weeks.
+A) Once we get all the information, including your last date of employment from your former employer, withdrawal payments are typically received within 10-14 days of application.